Q Acoustics M2 sound base sounds small against the competition

 The M2 is a compact sound base that kind of resembles a backgammon dice cup in person -- it's a long, rectangular tube with rounded edges.
 At 21.6 inches (550mm) wide and 3.6 inches (93mm) tall, it will accommodate most medium-sized TVs (up to 55 pounds (25 kg)).
 Bear in mind if your TV has legs at each end, rather than a pedestal, the M2 might be too tall to fit under it.
 It's designed for the TV to sit on it.

-The soundbase features the same Balanced Mode Radiator (BMR) drivers as the Media 4 in addition to a rectangular, 6-inch bass driver and these are driven by an 80-watt amplifier.
+The soundbase features the same Balanced Mode Radiator (BMR) drivers as the Media 4 (£249.00 at Amazon.co.uk) in addition to a rectangular, 6-inch bass driver and these are driven by an 80-watt amplifier.
 Unlike the M4, the M2 lacks the ability to add a subwoofer later.

 Where the M2 trumps its larger brother is in the ability to connect your TV to it via HDMI ARC -- your TV, especially if it's on the cheap side, is more likely to have HDMI out than optical out, the alternative.
 It lets you hear your flatscreen's onboard sound, but it won't work with sources such as a Blu-ray player, as representatives for Q Acoustics confirmed, so you'll have to keep them plugged into your TV.
 The M2 offers Bluetooth, optical digital, USB, stereo RCA and a 3.5mm input.
 The rear also includes a manual three-mode EQ switch to allow for different placements, including putting the unit inside a cabinet.